Student Assistance Services

 Scope of Services

-- Conducts an individualized review of a student’s record through use of the University’s student record system to obtain an overview of the student’s enrollment, academic history and program of study.
+- Conducts an individualized review of a student’s record through the use of the University’s student record system to obtain an overview of the student’s enrollment, academic history, and program of study.

-- Maintains confidentiality unless there is knowledge of a potential substantial risk or threat of harm to self or others or a potential violation of a law or University policy.
+- Maintains confidentiality unless there is knowledge of a potentially substantial risk or threat of harm to self or others or a potential violation of a law or University policy.